SteveALee/fullmeasure-blog/source/_posts/back-in-the-saddle.md

 So, what tune?

-Well in a little serendipity, Alexa misunderstood me this morning and played an old favourite [Desafinado by Getz and Byrd](https://www.youtube.com/watch?v=L7lmMNweUVU).
+Well in a little serendipity, Alexa misunderstood me this morning ("Alexa play some music from Plex") and played an old favourite [Desafinado by Getz and Byrd](https://www.youtube.com/watch?v=L7lmMNweUVU).
 A nice gentle Bossa Nova which has a relatively simple bass line to get me back in the groove.
 A lovely Latin groove.
 Lots of techniques I need to work on there too.
 Perfect.

 And then Alexa played the wonderful [Autumn Leaves by Adderly et al](https://www.youtube.com/watch?v=u37RF5xKNq8).
 The very tune I was working on before my crash but seem to have forgotten about (I'm not fully recovered yet)!
 So that's the second piece to work on.